lossanna/RestoreNet/data/raw/README_rawdata.md

 - Not a complete species list.
 - Edited list is the same length as output list.

-`01b_edited-species3_xlsx_native-lifeform-duration.csv`
+`01b_edited-species4_xlsx_native-lifeform-duration.csv`
 - List of codes taken from `master-species_native.xlsx`.
 Not yet a complete species list.
 - Manually edited to add plant duration, based on USDA Plants.
-- Manually edited to resolve conflicting lifeform assignments or misspelled names to remove duplicates.
-Codes are not changed, and different codes for the same species are maintained because they connect to the subplot data.
+- Manually edited to resolve conflicting/misspelled names for BOAR and SATR12 to remove duplicates.
 - Manually add a row of all 0s to mark observations of plots that had no plants.
 - Edited list is not the same length as output list (rows deleted to resolve conflicts, so edited < output).

-`01b_edited-species4_location-dependent_native-duration-lifeform.csv`
+`01b_edited-species5_location-dependent_native-duration-lifeform.csv`
-- List of location-dependent species (unknowns), listed first by the ones from `master-species_native.unk` that lack site data, and then by location-dependent codes from the raw `subplot` data, whose native/duration/lifeform information was already manually added in `01b_edited-species1_subplot-codes-missing_native-duration-lifeform.csv`.
+- List of location-dependent species (unknowns), listed first by the ones from master species list that lack site data, and then by location-dependent codes from the raw `subplot` data, whose native/duration/lifeform information was already manually added in `01b_edited-species1_subplot-codes-missing_native-duration-lifeform.csv`.
 - Manually added site information for the unknowns from the master list (first section) based on site information in the subplot data, which sometimes included adding multiple rows because the same code occurred at different sites.
 Codes have not been changed, and will be changed in the cleaned data through data wrangling (`03.1_data-wrangling_subplot.R` and `03.2_data-wrangling_2x2.R`).
 	+ Sometimes codes were listed in the master species list that didn't occur in the `subplot` data, and therefore didn't have any site information.
-They are not included here, but are included later when looking at `2x2` codes in `species5.csv`.
+They are not included here, but are included later when looking at `2x2` codes in `species6.csv`.
 - Manually added assigned codes for subplot observations that were missing codes, as noted in `03.1_data-wrangling_subplot.R` (there is just one in row 12166).
-- Edited list is not the same length as either output list, because some codes in `4.1.csv` weren't in the subplot data, so they weren't included, and some codes had multiple locations according to `4.2.csv`.
+- Edited list is not the same length as either output list, because some codes in `5.1.csv` weren't in the subplot data, so they weren't included, and some codes had multiple locations according to `5.2.csv`.

-`01b_edited-species5_codes-missing-2x2plot.csv`
+`01b_edited-species6_codes-missing-2x2plot.csv`
 - List of codes that were in the `2x2` plot data (`AllPlotData` tab in `Master.xlsx`), but not yet in the species lists for the subplot data, which have already been generated.
 - Most of the codes are unknowns or descriptions; long codes that are basically descriptions and mention multiple species have multiple rows for the same code, and a column marks if there is a duplicate that is needed.
 All of these codes came from the Sonoran SE sites.
 Most other sites had a standard USDA code marked in multiple columns all named `Additional_Species_In_Plot` in the original raw `2x2` data.
 	+ The Sonoran SE plots were difficult to identify, so longer explanations were needed.